BOLIB: Bilevel Optimization LIBrary of test problems: Description of the library

-{ } It is worth mentioning that some examples contain equalities constraints $H(x,y)=0$ or $h(x,y)=0$.
-As we mentioned in the beginning of this manuscript, equalities constraints can be transformed to inequalities ones.
-However, for the sake of clarity, we list those examples whose constraints contain equalities below.
+\begin{svgraybox} It is worth pointing out that some examples involve equalities constraints in the upper or lower-level problems.
+As only 8\% of the BOLIB problems have such constraints, we preserve the uniformity in the structure of the codes by converting equalities constraints into inequalities.
+For the sake of clarity, we list all the examples with equality constraints below. \end{svgraybox}